-There was a plan in distant 1950 to send Barclay Perkin’s Russian Imperial Stout over to America, so much, said a contemporary news story, did Yank soldiers admire it during the war (?).
+There was a plan, in distant 1950, to ship Barclay Perkin’s Russian Imperial Stout to America, so much, held a contemporary news story, did Yank soldiers admire it during the war (?).

 RUSSIAN STOUT NAMED IMPERIAL FOR U. S. MARKET

 Special to The Buffalo Evening News and Chicago Daily News

 LONDON, April 26. — One of the popular beers in England is “Russian stout,” so-called ever since it was first brewed in 1781 for export to Russia.

 In old days Russia’s aristocracy demanded a super stout and a British brewery rose to the occasion, naming the brew after its destination.
 From 1781 until World War I, thousands of barrels of Russian stout were shipped over every year.

 But times have changed.
 Russia is now behind an Iron Curtain, which even Russian stout is not able to penetrate.
 There’s a new potential market in America, however, which the brewers hope to open up….

 Barclay’s Russian Stout had been exported to even further Victoria, British Columbia even before WW I. See for example the advertisement in this issue of the Daily Colonist in 1909, which also mentions other stouts of Barclay Perkins.
 (Both links are via the Fulton Historical Newspaper resource).